Pylons/pyramid/docs/designdefense.rst

 controlling route ordering, especially in applications that require extensibility.

-If your microframework orders route matching based on "complexity", you'll need to understand what that "complexity" ordering is and attempt to inject a "less complex" route to have it get matched before any "more complex" one to ensure that it's tried first.
+If your microframework orders route matching based on complexity, you'll need to understand what is meant by "complexity", and you'll need to attempt to inject a "less complex" route to have it get matched before any "more complex" one to ensure that it's tried first.

 If your microframework orders its route matching based on relative import/execution of function decorator definitions, you will need to ensure